PrestaShop/prestashop.github.io/news/_posts/releases/2018-11-08-prestashop-1-7-5-0-beta-release.md

 - SEO improvements in category page :
   - Change in pagination
-  - Category blocked not displayed after page 1
+  - Category block not displayed after page 1
   - SEO improvement in brands & suppliers urls : _name is replaced by /brand/x-name and /supplier/x-name
 - Product page :
   - Specific prices can now be edited